-The Manitoba Neuroscience Network is pleased to announce that the third annual Winnipeg Brain Bee will be held March 11, 2017 at the University of Manitoba’s Bannatyne campus.
-Registration will be open until November 25, 2016.
+The Manitoba Neuroscience Network is pleased to announce that the 4th annual Winnipeg Brain Bee will be held March 10, 2018 at the University of Manitoba’s Bannatyne campus.
+Registration will be open until November 24, 2017.
 For more information and to obtain registration forms, please contact Dr. Sari Hannila (see email address below).
 We hope that your school will join us for a fun and exciting day dedicated to learning about the brain!

-The second annual Winnipeg Brain Bee was held March 12, 2016 at the University of Manitoba’s Bannatyne Campus.
-The day began with the competition, and this was followed by lunch and a talk by neurosurgeon Dr. Michael Ellis of the Pan Am Clinic Concussion Program.
-In the afternoon, students participated in demonstrations of neuroanatomy, neurophysiology, and microscopy led by neuroscientists from the University of Manitoba.
+The 3rd annual Winnipeg Brain Bee was held March 11, 2017 at the University of Manitoba’s Bannatyne Campus.
+Following the competition, the students enjoyed lunch and a series of demonstrations featuring neuroanatomy, neurophysiology, stroke rehabilitation, and microscopy led by neuroscientists and graduate students from the University of Manitoba.
 Students also had the opportunity to visit the Neurocraft exhibition that was on display for Brain Awareness Week.